xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In the TollBoothFunctionApp blade, in the pane, both TollBoothFunctionApp, and Functions (Read Only) are expanded.
 Below Functions, two functions (ExportLicensePlates and ProcessImage) are called out.](media/image42.png 'TollBoothFunctionApp blade')

-8. Now we need to add an Event Grid subscription to the ProcessImage function so the function is triggered when new images are added to blob storage.
+8. Now we need to add an Event Grid subscription to the ProcessImage function, so the function is triggered when new images are added to blob storage.
 Select the **ProcessImage** function, then select **Add Event Grid subscription**.

     ![The ProcessImage function and the Add Event Grid subscription items are highlighted.](media/processimage-add-eg-sub.png 'ProcessImage function')